Teenage Mutant Ninja Turtles: Turtles in Time: Arcade

-SNES
+Super NES

-The SNES version was retitled Teenage Mutant Ninja Turtles IV: Turtles in Time in North America and Australia and Teenage Mutant Hero Turtles IV: Turtles in Time in Europe in order to continue the numbering from the first three Turtles games on the NES (despite the fact that Teenage Mutant Ninja Turtles III: The Manhattan Project was never released in the PAL region).
+The Super NES version was retitled Teenage Mutant Ninja Turtles IV: Turtles in Time in North America and Australia and Teenage Mutant Hero Turtles IV: Turtles in Time in Europe in order to continue the numbering from the first three Turtles games on the NES (despite the fact that Teenage Mutant Ninja Turtles III: The Manhattan Project was never released in the PAL region).
 However, the Super Famicom version in Japan retained the original unnumbered title.

-Much like Teenage Mutant Ninja Turtles II: The Arcade Game for the NES (a conversion of the first arcade game), the SNES version of Turtles in Time has some notable differences in presentation.
-While the SNES version is missing some animations and graphics effects from the arcade version, it made extensive use of the SNES's Mode 7 forward scrolling effect in the "Neon Night-Riders" level, changing it to an over-the-shoulder perspective.
-Contrary to popular belief, mode 7 isn't used for throwing the enemy foot soldiers, as it can't scale sprites nor is any scaling actually shown.
+Much like Teenage Mutant Ninja Turtles II: The Arcade Game for the NES (a conversion of the first arcade game), the Super NES version of Turtles in Time has some notable differences in presentation.
+While the Super NES version is missing some animations and graphics effects from the arcade version, it made extensive use of the Super NES's Mode 7 forward scrolling effect in the "Neon Night-Riders" level, changing it to an over-the-shoulder perspective.
+Contrary to popular belief, mode 7 is not used for throwing the enemy foot soldiers, as it cannot scale sprites nor is any scaling actually shown.

-Sounds also differ between the arcade and SNES versions.
-The SNES version is missing certain voice samples for both the turtles and boss characters.
+Sounds also differ between the arcade and Super NES versions.
+The Super NES version is missing certain voice samples for both the turtles and boss characters.
 In addition, the arcade version's title theme song, "Pizza Power", was replaced with an instrumental version of the cartoon theme song.

-Various alterations were made to the SNES version's gameplay.
-"Sewer Surfin'" and "Neon Night-Riders" were changed to bonus levels of a sort and a new Technodrome stage was added, which features a boss battle with Shredder sitting in a battle tank in the foreground which requires the player to hit the tank with Foot Soldiers thrown at the screen.
-Several enemies were changed in the SNES version.
-Four other new bosses were added: the Rat King was added at the end of the "Sewer Surfin'" level, Slash replaced Cement Man in the prehistoric level, and on the pirate ship level, the duo of Bebop and Rocksteady replaced Tokka and Rahzar, who were moved to the new Technodrome level.
-The game also changes the final battle with Shredder to Super Shredder from Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
-The SNES version also adds two regular enemies: Roadkill Rodneys (which replaced the boxing robots) and Mousers.
+Various alterations were made to the Super NES version's gameplay.
+"Sewer Surfin'" and "Neon Night-Riders" were changed to bonus levels of a sort, where, unlike in the arcade original, the number of enemies defeated and bonus pizzas collected are tracked and based on which bonus points are awarded to the player(s) before to entering the level's boss battle.
+A new Technodrome stage was added, which features a boss battle with Shredder sitting in a battle tank in the foreground which requires the player to hit the tank with foot soldiers thrown at the screen.
+Several enemies were changed in the Super NES version.
+Four other bosses were added: the Rat King was added at the end of the "Sewer Surfin'" level, Slash replaced Cement Man in the prehistoric level, and on the pirate ship level, the duo of Bebop and Rocksteady replaced Tokka and Rahzar, who were moved to the new Technodrome level.
+The game changes the final battle with Shredder to Super Shredder from Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
+The Super NES version adds two regular enemies: Roadkill Rodneys (which replaced the boxing robots) and Mousers.

-The SNES version also features a time-trial mode and a two-player versus fight mode.
+The Super NES version features a time-trial mode and a two-player versus fight mode.
 Like the arcade version, each turtle was given unique attributes in areas such as speed and strength.
 In addition, the move to throw enemies off-screen can now be performed intentionally (instead of just randomly), a technique specifically required at the end of the Technodrome level.